shinilkumars/E-commerce-Food-Delivery-Analytics/README.md

 ## Project Exploration

 To explore the project and interact with the dashboard:
-1. Open the Excel workbook file: `e-commerce-food-sales-analysis.xlsx`
+1. Open the Excel workbook file: E-commerce Food Delivery Analytics.xlsx
 2. Navigate through different sheets to explore dashboards, visualizations, and pivot tables.
 3. Use slicers for dynamic filtering and in-depth analysis.